Provisioning Skype Room System accounts in Microsoft 365 and Office 365

 Your tenant remote administrator must have the following PowerShell access:

 Exchange Remote PowerShell access

 Skype for Business Online Remote PowerShell access

-Windows Azure Active Directory Module for Windows PowerShell to access Office 365 directory access
+Windows Azure Active Directory Module for Windows PowerShell to access Microsoft 365 or Office 365 directory access

 For the Skype Room account, the following licensing is required:

 A Skype for Business Online Plan 2 or Office 365 E1 or E3 license is required to enable Skype Meetings.

 To entitle the room with the Enterprise Voice capability so the room can be enabled with a phone number, a Skype for Business Online Plan 2 with the Phone System license or Office 365 E5 is required (1).

 If you need dial-in capabilities from a meeting, you will need an audio conferencing and Phone System license.
 If you need dial-out capabilities from a meeting, you will need a domestic or domestic and international Calling Plan.